Executive Leadership Seminar

 SESSION 3 - LEADING INTO THE FUTURE

-In this session an emphasis will be placed on preparing and supporting furture law enforcement leaders.
+In this session an emphasis will be placed on preparing and supporting future law enforcement leaders.
 The meaning of interpersonal communication and behavior skills will be considered in the role they play in successful leading.
 The importance of emotional intelligence and servant leadership will wrap up the final session.